 When building applications within the confines of a single-threaded, synchronous language, the limitations become very obvious very quickly.
 The first thing that comes to mind is writes: the very definition of an I/O-bound task.
 When writing data to files (or databases), each "write" action intentionally occupies a thread until the write is complete.
 This makes a lot of sense for ensuring data integrity in most systems.
 For example, if two operations simultaneously attempt to update a database record, which one is correct?
 Alternatively, if a script requires an HTTP request to succeed before continuing, how could we move on until we know the request succeeded?

 HTTP requests are among the most common thread-blocking operations.
-When we write scripts that expect data from an external third party, we introduce a myriad of uncertainties that can only be answered by the request itself, such as response time latency, the nature of data we expect to receive, or if the request will succeed.
+When we write scripts that expect data from an external third party, we introduce a myriad of uncertainties that can only be answered by the request itself, such as response time latency, the nature of data we expect to receive, or whether the request will succeed.
 Even when working with APIs we're confident in, no operation is sure to succeed until it's complete.
 Hence, we're "blocked."

 As applications increase complexity to support more simultaneous user interactions, software is moving away from the paradigm of being executed linearly.
 So while we might not be sure that a specific request succeeds or a database write is completed, this can be acceptable as long as we have ways to handle and mitigate these issues gracefully.